Introduction

 What tools does Blockbench have for UV mapping?

-The UV Editor in Blockbench provides tools for selecting faces/vertices, directly editing UV coordinates, importing textures, and exporting the map.
+The UV Editor in blockbench weapon models provides tools for selecting faces/vertices, directly editing UV coordinates, importing textures, and exporting the map.
 It also has options to change the view mode and background image.

 How do I organize my UV map in Blockbench?